ENGN2912B-2018/DV-C/README.md

 ## Conclusions
 ### - Major Accomplishments
+The team was able to reach out to researchers in animal movement and soft robotics to get a better understanding of the work done in the past.
+The current mathematical modeling efforts of jellyfish were surveyed and an approximation method of the animal motion was created.
+A graphical user interface was create in as well as a model of the jellyfish hood and tentacle was rendered within the scene.
+An approximation of the jellyfish movement was implemented into an animation.
+The jellyfish video data from the research partners was analyzed and obj files of the jellyfish hood over time was created.

 ### - Results of the software development effort
+The team was able to produce a rendered scene of the jellyfish with an approximation of the movement animation.

 ### - Were you successful in meeting all goals and objectives?
 What didn't work?
 What would take more time?

 ## Future Work